 You can also resolve to spraying a low-biuret urea to the leaves to correct this.

 Using the Correct Fertilizer to Keep Your Citrus Trees Healthy

 Depending on the discoloration, the treatment and management for chlorosis varies.
 If the yellow-leaves symptom is showing on your adolescent plant, here are some ways to address it:

 3. Know What Can Be Toxic to Citrus Trees

 Citrus plants require specific amounts of different micronutrients like magnesium, iron, zinc, manganese, and boron.
 Though they are susceptible to micronutrient starvation, excesses can also lead to toxicity.

-Yellowing leaves accompanied by spotting is a sign of boron toxicity.
+Yellowing leaves on a lemon tree accompanied by spotting is a sign of boron toxicity.
 To control the excessive boron levels in your plant, apply your nitrogen fertilizer as calcium nitrate.

 Meanwhile, manganese toxicity manifests in bright yellow mottling, and sometimes tar spotting – brown scars on the leaves.
 You can lime the soil and repeat the process each year for up to four years to address this.

 Citrus trees also cannot tolerate excessive salinity in soil.
 In particular, salt from manure or sodium chloride in soil or in water can turn citrus leaves yellow, create a burnt crust in the edges, and make the plant shed prematurely.

 If you live near the sea, you might have to think twice about growing lemon or grapefruit.In hard water areas, high sodium content in softened water can be problematic, too.